TheMTank/RL-code-resources/README.md

 # RL-code-resources

 A collection of Reinforcement Learning code resources, frameworks and environments.
-Every link below is a GitHub link so this is mainly focused on resources that are directly related to code.
+Every link below is a GitHub link so this is mainly focused on resources that are directly related to open-source code.
 For other types of resources check out [awesome-rl](https://github.com/aikorea/awesome-rl), [spinning up](https://spinningup.openai.com/en/latest/) and our 4 hour Reinforcement Learning course we created:
 [An Introduction to Deep Reinforcement Learning](https://docs.google.com/presentation/d/1d3bxKoUn464ae_WQ2FFiFjmJPlWJI1GOydaDUAqVpJk/)